 Currently, the sole ground for divorce or dissolution is the irretrievable breakdown of the marriage or civil partnership.
-That irretrievable breakdown has to be shown by reference to a legal 'fact': adultery (for marriage only), behaviour, desertion, two year's separation with consent or five year's separation.
-The Bill would retain irretrievable breakdown as the sole ground, removing all reference to the legal facts (adultery, behaviour etc).
-Instead, one or both parties would be required to file a statement of irretrievable breakdown.
-That statement would then be confirmed after a minimum waiting period of six months.
-Providing that all the procedural requirements are met, it would no longer be possible to object to the divorce or dissolution.
+That irretrievable breakdown has to be proved by a legal 'fact': adultery (for marriage only), behaviour, desertion, two year's separation with consent or five year's separation.
+The Bill retains irretrievable breakdown as the sole ground for divorce.
+But it would change how irretrievable breakdown is proved.
+A statement of irretrievable breakdown from one or both parties would replace the muchcriticised 'facts' of adultery, behaviour etc. There would then follow a new mandatory six-month waiting period after which the applicant(s) would then have to confirm their wish to proceed.
+Irretrievable breakdown would be proved by a statement to that effect from one or both parties.
+Providing that all the procedural requirements are met, it would no longer be possible to object to (or 'defend') the divorce or dissolution.